front-end-intermediate/session-11/readme.md

 ## Toggle Pirate

 Recall that only pirates have the 'complete' property.
-In our example it is intended to be used to toggle pirates as seen.
+In our example it is intended to be used to toggle pirates as seen (or spotted, or eliminated...).

 We'll add the toggle functionality to `addPirateToDom()` with a [ternary](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) operator: